Safety Tips

 | National Human Trafficking Hotline | 1-888-373-7888 · Text 233733 | 24/7 |

-These numbers are U.S.-based.
-If you are outside the U.S., search for "[your country] crisis hotline" or visit findahelpline.com for international resources.
+These resources are U.S.-based.
+If you're outside the U.S., search for "[your country] crisis hotline" or visit findahelpline.com for international resources.